stanica/angular-reservation/APIDocs.md

   `selectedDate=[string]`

 * **Success Response:**
-  _Returns an array with available hours for selected date, a SUCCESS level and a message. <br/> You can use level to return a 200 code response with an error and an optional message to explain what has happened._
+  _Returns an array with available hours for selected date, a SUCCESS status and a message. <br/> You can use status to return a 200 code response with an error and an optional message to explain what has happened._
   * **Code:** 200 <br />
     **Content:**
 ```json